Language: EN

 }

-In this case, we have added a conditional that stops the recursive calls.
-If n > 10, the recursive call is not made.
+In this case, we added a conditional that stops the recursive calls.
+If n > 10 the recursive call does not occur.

-In the example, the result of the entire series of calls would be to show 10 on the screen.
-We have just made a counter up to 10 unnecessarily complicated.
-But for the example, it works 😉
+In the example, the result of the entire series of calls would display 10.
+We just made a counter up to 10 unnecessarily complicated.
+But for the example, it works for us 😉.

-The important thing is to understand that a recursive function has to have some kind of condition in which it does not call itself.
-Otherwise, you will have an endless loop and a stack overflow.
+The important thing is to understand that a recursive function must have some kind of condition where it does not call itself.
+Otherwise, you will have an infinite loop and a stack overflow.

 Any recursive function can be converted into a non-recursive function using an iterative approach.
 This often improves performance and avoids the risk of stack overflow.